preterag/pipecdn/IMPLEMENTATION_SUMMARY.md

 - Service file is correctly formatted and works
 - Systemd service starts and runs correctly
 - Backup script successfully creates backups
+- Solana wallet successfully created and funded on devnet
+- Configuration file correctly integrated with placeholder binary

 ## Conclusion

 The Pipe PoP node implementation is well-structured and follows best practices for Linux service deployment.
+The Solana integration has been completed successfully, with a new wallet created and configured for use with the node.
 The placeholder implementation is working correctly, and the systemd service is properly configured.
-Once the Solana CLI installation is completed and the actual binary is available, the node should be fully operational with minimal additional configuration.
+Once the actual binary is available, the node should be fully operational with minimal additional configuration.